Made for Adult Ice Skaters

 You need skates.
 You need ice.
 And you need to be willing to look a little ridiculous for a while — which, honestly, is the most fun part.

 This guide covers everything: finding a rink, what to wear, what to expect in your first lesson, how much it costs, what you'll learn, how to not get hurt, and how to find the incredible community of adults who are out there doing this exact thing right now.
-Let's go.

 Why Adults Choose Figure Skating

 The reasons adults start figure skating are as varied as the adults themselves.
 Some were skating-obsessed kids who never got the chance.
 Some watched the Olympics and thought I want to try that.
-Some are looking for an exercise that doesn't feel like exercise.
+Some are looking for exercise that doesn't feel like exercise.
 Some are going through a major life change and want something that's entirely their own.

 Whatever your reason is, it's a good one.
-Here's what you'll get out of it.

 Common Concerns (and Why They Shouldn't Stop You)